Jeimer Candelario Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in the league.
+- The Reds pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Reds' 4.77 team ERA ranks 26th among all MLB pitching staffs.
+- The Reds have a 4.84 team ERA that ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to surrender 148 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- The Reds allow the fifth-most home runs in baseball (153 total, 1.4 per game).

-- In his last appearance on Saturday against the Los Angeles Dodgers, the lefty went 5 2/3 innings, giving up two earned runs while surrendering eight hits.
+- The righty last pitched on Sunday against the Los Angeles Dodgers, when he went six innings, allowing one earned run while giving up two hits.

-- The 25-year-old has put up an ERA of 4.34, with 6.7 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .247 against him.
+- The 29-year-old has amassed an ERA of 6.80, with 7 strikeouts per nine innings, in 18 games this season.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.